openstack/ironic/doc/source/admin/fast-track.rst

 Inspection
 ----------

-If using :ref:`in-band inspection`, you need to tell ironic-inspector not to power off nodes afterwards.
-Depending on the inspection mode (managed or unmanaged), you need to configure two places.
+If using :ref:`in-band inspection`, you need to tell ironic or ironic-inspector not to power off nodes afterwards.
+Depending on the inspection mode (managed or unmanaged, with ironic-inspector or without), you need to configure two places.
 In ``ironic.conf``:

 .. code-block:: ini

    [inspector]
    power_off = false

-And in ``inspector.conf``:
+And in ``inspector.conf`` (if needed):

 .. code-block:: ini

    [processing]
    power_off = false

-Finally, you need to update the :ironic-inspector-doc:`inspection PXE configuration <install/index.html#configuration>` to include the ``ipa-api-url`` kernel parameter, pointing at the **ironic** endpoint, in addition to the existing ``ipa-inspection-callback-url``.
+Finally, you need to update the :ref:`inspection PXE/iPXE configuration <configure-unmanaged-inspection>` to include the ``ipa-api-url`` kernel parameter, pointing at the **ironic** endpoint, in addition to the existing ``ipa-inspection-callback-url``.